It feels like winter again, and the perfect occasion for a toboggan ride tablescape.

 After all, most of the runner is covered by the centerpiece and two of four place settings.

-Much of the linens and tableware can be easily swapped out and rearranged for the Polar Bear Frolic in Sleigh Ride Tablescape.
+Much of the linens and tableware can also be easily swapped out and rearranged for the Polar Bear Frolic in Sleigh Ride Tablescape.

 Avoid the Trees